 - Available: Sign up here

 M1 Finance is an all-in-one personal finance solution that allows new investors to set up an account in seconds.
 If you want to use this as a kids investing app, you’ll need to apply for an M1 Plus subscription.
-The company has a limited time offer of the first year for free ($125 value).
+The company has a limited time offer of the first three months for free.